ManageIQ/manageiq-documentation/managing_providers/_topics/embedded_workflows.md

 3. Add a description for the repository in the **Description** field.

-4. Enter a Git repository URL for the repository in the **GitHub URL** field.
+4. Enter a Git repository URL for the repository in the **URL** field.
 The Git repository URL does not need to be a GitHub repository.

 6. Select the appropriate SCM (Source Control Management) credentials from the **SCM Credentials** dropdown menu.
 These are the credentials for how you access your specified Git repository, and are used in different ways within embedded workflows.

-   If you are adding a repository that is not publicly available, add an SCM (source control) credential for accessing the repository.
+   If you are adding a repository that requires authentication then add an SCM credential and select that credential for this repository.

    Source Control credentials have several attributes that can be configured: